ncancelliere/demo-activeresource-nested-form/README.md

 Frontend runs on 3001.

 Have fun with localization!
-Try ?locale=en or ?local=jibber ... or make your own locale file for fun.
+Try ?locale=en or ?locale=jibber ... or make your own locale file for fun.